U.S. ITC delays decision on LG Chem, SK Innovation trade secret case

-LG Chem, an EV battery supplier for Tesla TSLA.O and General Motors GM.N, filed its trade complaints against SK Innovation last year in the United States over allegations of trade secret theft, seeking to block SK from producing battery cells in the United States and importing the components necessary to make the cells.
+LG Chem, an EV battery supplier for Tesla and General Motors, filed its trade complaints against SK Innovation last year in the United States over allegations of trade secret theft, seeking to block SK from producing battery cells in the United States and importing the components necessary to make the cells.
 SK denied wrongdoing.

 The ITC decision was initially planned for early October.